accidentalCoderTurningProfessional/RetailCustomerRewardPointsAssignmnet-Net6/README.md

 ## Sample DB
 I have put  a DB backup file named **UsersDb.bk** under **SampleDbFiles** folder.

+Also, i have put the sql script **(UsersDbScript)** to produce the required database and corresponding schema and sample datasets.
+Please take this script and run int ur local server

 Please restore it to and pass your local connection string in **AppSettings.Json** file under RetailCustomerBonusCalculator.

 Above mentioned DB contains 2 tables named as **Customers & Transactions**.